-The main part of the Scientific Justification document must be strictly anonymous to enable double-anonymous peer-review.
+The main part of the Scientific Justification document must be strictly anonymous to enable doubleanonymous peer-review.
 No information that could identify the proposing team's names, affiliations, or other characteristics is allowed.
 References must be given in a neutral way, e.g., instead of "We have previously shown..." one should use "XYZ et al., 2023, have previously shown...".

-The Scientific Justification document shall include the following information, in distinct sections:
+The Scientific Justification document shall include the following information in distinct sections.
+All items marked with an asterisk () must match the PHT1 inputs exactly:

 - Description of the proposed programme (max.
 2 pages), to include: - a.
-Title of the proposal\ - b.
+Title of the proposal - b.
 Science goals: questions to be addressed by the observations proposed, to include a clear description of how CHEOPS observations will advance the state of knowledge in the area covered by the proposal.

 - c.
 Why CHEOPS: a clear description and justification of the functionality and performances that will enable the science goals of the programme to be achieved. - An additional max.
-1⁄2 page is allowed solely for tables and figures, if required. - A concise description of the data reduction/analysis plan (max.
+1/2 page is allowed solely for tables and figures, if required. - A concise description of the data reduction/analysis plan (max.
 1 page)

 The completed file needs to be uploaded into PHT1 in the form of a PDF file no larger than 10 MB (strictly enforced).
-All items marked with an asterisk (\) must match the PHT1 inputs exactly.